ClickCease

 However, social support can be a double-edged sword.
 If your friends and family accept substance use, and use substances themselves, you are less likely to stay sober around them.
 To achieve long-term sobriety, it’s best to stay away from people or events that triggered you to use in the past.

-Recognizing Negative Consequences
+Recognizing Negative Consequences in Addiction

 Many people who achieve sobriety credit negative, life-changing consequences such as losing their job or going to jail as a major reason for seeking treatment–and staying sober.
 It can be helpful to recognize and remember the ways that addiction negatively impacts your life and use it as motivation to change.